Omega-me/nextjs-template/README.md

 ## Create visual studio snippets for generating pages, utils, modules and components content to work faster with the architecture

+- use "pg" snippet for generating a next page
+- use "pg-with-mod" snippet for generating a next page with react query and module support
+- use "pg-util-mod-par" snippet for generating a next page utils content with react query support and params interface (useful if using dynamic routes, and module support)
+- use "pg-util-par" snippet for generating a next page utils content with params interface (useful if using dynamic routes)
-- use "np" snippet for generating a next page content
+- use "pg-util-mod" snippet for generating a next page utils content with react query support
-- use "nu" snippet for generating a next page utils content
+- use "pg-util" snippet for generating a next page utils content
-- use "nm" snippet for generating a next module content
+- use "pg-module" snippet for generating a next module content
-- use "nc" snippet for generating a next component content
+- use "pg-component" snippet for generating a next component content

 ### This is the vs code config to create the snippets